Kurdish-led forces repel Islamic State prison assault; dozens of casualties

 Since its defeat, sleeper cells in Syria’s northeast and east provinces have conducted attacks on armed groups, including the Syrian army and the SDF.

+Iraqi Prime Minister Mustafa al-Kadhimi used his Twitter account to describe the attack as “terrorist” crime that would not pass without “decisive punishment.”

+Although the Islamic State was officially defeated more than four years ago in Iraq, security forces have struggled to prevent the remaining militants from exploiting security gaps across their territory and the country’s government has yet to address many of the social, economic and political grievances which led to the group’s rise in the first place.

+Loveluck reported from Irbil, Iraq.
 Ellen Francis in London contributed to this report.

 Read more: